Kingxukai/linux/Documentation/userspace-api/media/v4l/ext-ctrls-codec.rst

     (enum)

 enum v4l2_mpeg_video_h264_level -
-    The level information for the H264 video elementary stream.
+    The level information for the woke H264 video elementary stream.
-    Applicable to the H264 encoder.
+    Applicable to the woke H264 encoder.
 Possible values are: